 So why do we care about them then?
 Because they will help you to keep your business in the head of the past visitors.

 That is what companies like Amazon do all the time.
 You visited a product page but didn’t purchase it so you will start seeing here and there ads about this exact product, urging you to finish the purchase you didn’t do.
 That is re-targeting.

-It is common marketing knowledge that a visitor get “converted” after seeing your brand up to 5-6 times!
+It is common marketing knowledge that a visitor gets “converted” after seeing your brand up to 5-6 times!

 You need to create trust between you and a visitor to let this person understand that he can purchase/contact/book on your website.

-Display Ads are great to maintain your brand into someone’s mind.
+Display Ads are great to maintain your brand in someone’s mind.

 Now, let’s start!